Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Some numerical results

 \section{Some numerical results}

-A small Monte Carlo simulation study is conducted (Sections~\ref{Sec7.1}--\ref{Sec7.2}) in order to explore the finite-sample performance of our tests.
-Results are presented for two-sample location and MANOVA models, and limited to Wilcoxon score function $J(r)=r$; other choices for $J$ lead to very similar figures, which we therefore do not report.
+A Monte Carlo simulation study is conducted (Sections~\ref{Sec7.1}--\ref{Sec7.2}) in order to explore the finite-sample performance of our tests.
+Results are presented for two-sample location and MANOVA models, and limited to the Wilcoxon score function $J(r)=r$; other choices for~$J$ lead to very similar figures, which we therefore do not report. {The analysis was conducted in R program \cite{R}.
+The center-outward ranks and signs were computed using the optimal transportation via the so-called Hungarian algorithm implemented in package \texttt{clue}, \cite{clue}.
+The Supplementary Material contains more details on the exact implementation.}